brkgncr/Android-NutritionalBookKotlin/README.md

-# Nutritional Value Book
+# Nutritional Book

-**Nutritional Value Book** is an Android app designed to provide users with detailed nutritional information about various foods.
+**Nutritional Book** is an Android app designed to provide users with detailed nutritional information about various foods.
 The app includes features like exploring food nutritional details, viewing a breakdown of key nutrients, and fetching up-to-date data.

 ## Features